smartsdk/smartsdk-recipes/recipes/data-management/quantumleap/readme.md

 Now, we're ready to launch the stack with the name "ql".

+If you want to deploy the basic stack of QuantumLeap you can simply run...

     $ docker stack deploy -c docker-compose ql

+Otherwise, if you'd like to include some extra services such as Grafana for data visualisation, you can integrate the addons present in the *docker-compose-addons.yml*.
+Unfortunately docker is currently not directly supporting [multiple compose files to do a single deploy](https://github.com/moby/moby/issues/30127).
+Hence the suggested way to proceed is the following...

+    # First we merge the two compose files using docker-compose
+    $ docker-compose -f docker-compose.yml -f docker-compose-addons.yml config > ql.yml
+    # Now we deploy the "ql" stack from the generated ql.yml file.
+    $ docker stack deploy -c ql.yml ql

 Wait until you see all instances up and running (this might take some minutes).